Frequently Asked Questions

 What is my responsibility as a client?

-Prior to your first appointment, you will be asked to complete an information packet.
+Prior to first appointment, you will be asked to setup up a client portal to complete some initial documents.
 This will allow your counselor to gain a more holistic view of your life.
 You will also be asked to sign a consent for treatment form.
 The counseling center is in demand; therefore, it is important that you honor your mental health and your counselor’s time by keeping your appointment.
 In the event that you need to cancel your appointment, please provide 24 hours of advance notice to allow us to schedule another student for that appointment time.

 What if I am sick and can't come to my appointment?